-House and pet sitting is an idea similar to babysitting, but where with babysitting you would leave you wee one with someone for a few hours, and have to pay for the privilege, with house sitting you leave your house and pets with someone for a longer period of time (anywhere between 1 day and 6 months), while you stay somewhere else, and without any money changing hands.
+House and pet sitting is an idea similar to babysitting.
+Wherewith babysitting you would leave your wee one with someone for a few hours and have to pay for the privilege.
+With house sitting you leave your house and pets with someone for a longer period of time (anywhere between 1 day and 6 months).
+Meanwhile, you stay somewhere else, and no money changes hands.

 You could be house and pet sitting in New Zealand, New York or somewhere in Europe, house sitting travel is an international job that can take you all over the world.

-The benefits for the owner are that their animals and possessions are being looked after at no cost, while for the house sitters they are able to live in and experience a country for a short period of time without the costs of paid accommodation.
+The benefits for the owner are that their animals and possessions are being looked after at no cost.
+Meanwhile, the house sitters are able to live in and experience a country for a short period of time.
+This comes without the costs of paid accommodation and bills.

 Beginning the process – How to get house sitting jobs and is house sitting safe?